-ACT for America educates citizens and elected officials to impact public policy and protect America from terrorism.
-As a result, ACT's grassroots network has driven the education process toward the successful passage of 84 bills in 32 states, as well as 12 Congressional bills.
-ACT for America is continuing to expand its nationwide volunteer network that trains citizens to recognize and help prevent criminal activity and terrorism in the United States while preserving civil liberties protected by the United States Constitution.
+ACT for America educates citizens and elected officials to impact public policy and protect America from all threats foreign and domestic.
+As a result, ACT's grassroots network has driven the education process toward the successful passage of 106 bills on the federal and state level.
+ACT for America is continuing to expand its nationwide volunteer network that trains citizens to recognize and help prevent criminal activity and terrorism in the United States while preserving civil liberties protected by the Constitution of the United States of America.